A Complete Guide to How to Grow Bigger Forearms

 How to grow your forearms | Bulk Nutrients Blog

-How to grow forearms doesn’t seem to be every lifter's first priority.
-But it should be: forearms not only look great, but they also help us with all other lifts!
+Learning how to get bigger forearms doesn’t seem to be a top priority for many lifters, but it should be – stronger forearms not only look great but will help with other lifts.

-As you can see below, hold the bar for up to 20 seconds (or longer if you can!) with a challenging weight.
+Hold the bar for up to 20 seconds (or longer if you can!) with a challenging weight, and repeat.

 Exercises for forearms growth - Lindsay Perry barbell hold

-Be sure to choose a very challenging weight and walk for around 10-15 metres (one set).
-You can lift much more weight than you think here.
+To build strength in your forearms, it’s important to choose a weight that challenges you, before walking 10-15 metres per step.
+Hint – you can lift much more weight than you think here.

-The other strategy that works your forearms is training your hand grip.
+Another strategy to get bigger forearms is by training your hand grip.

 Hand grips are great for training your forearms